mrjonlunn/tapestry/README.md

 ## Roadmap
 ### Raw
 * Move to YAML rather than use JSON, as you get cool things like multi-line supoort
-* Add schema vaildation and create variable direct from the file, not hardcode
+* Add schema vaildation and create variables direct from the file, not hardcode
+* Restructure the main Raw Processing note book
 * Add error handling
-* Add YAML file vailadtion
 * Add Clean column names
-* Move to a WHL file to install on a cluster

 ### Sliver
 This will be updated once I get to the Silver Layer and Bronze is complete